 Under normal circumstances, students who intend to pursue a PhD but who do not already hold a postgraduate qualification are initially registered to undertake a Master’s degree, with transfer to the doctoral programme subject to satisfactory progress.

-Research applications are generally accepted at any time.
+Research applications are accepted at any time.
 Commencement dates are restricted.

 September (or other agreed time)

 Normally, candidates for research degrees must possess a first class or upper second class honours degree in psychology that qualifies the student for eligibility for Graduate Basis for Chartership (GBC) with the British Psychological Society or for Graduate Membership of the Psychological Society of Ireland.
-In exceptional cases, graduates of cognate disciplines with a first class or upper second class honours degree may be accepted for postgraduate study; such students should be aware that they will require additional qualifications in order to be eligible for GBC or Graduate Membership of the Psychological Society of Ireland.
+Graduates of cognate disciplines with a first class or upper second class honours degree may also be considered for postgraduate study; such students should be aware that they will require additional qualifications in order to be eligible for GBC or Graduate Membership of the Psychological Society of Ireland.